 A small handful of almonds gives you almost 25% of your daily needs for magnesium, and more bone-strengthening calcium as an equal amount of cow milk.

 They are also high in many antioxidants, such as vitamin E and selenium.
 Studies show that almonds may play an important role in preventing colon cancer due to their high fiber content.
-Almonds also helps lower negative forms of cholesterol in the blood stream.
+Almonds also help lower negative forms of cholesterol in the bloodstream.

 Recent clinical studies show that pecans significantly lower cholesterol.
 Pecans are also a great source of over twenty essential vitamins and minerals.